Here is what you may have missed so far:

 Part 2 – Finding your child’s dominant intelligence(s) and learning style

-Part 4 – Locating the curriculum/program & finding resourses
+Part 4 – Locating the curriculum/program and finding resources

 Part 7 – Mapping out the months

 Now that you have clarity on what you’ll do each month, you can officially sit down to plan the weeks in a particular month.
-I personally plan the weeks one day at a time (yes, I said one day, not one week at a time) because so much can happen and shift on a daily basis.
+I plan the weeks one day at a time (yes, one day, not one week at a time) because so much can happen and shift daily.
 I like the freedom of being able to tweak my plans based on my daily observations.

 While it’s a great idea to have a monthly overview, planning exactly what you’ll do each week can become so overwhelming that you may find yourself blocked (is there such a thing as planner’s block?)
-Coming to a dead end will not motivate you to keep going, so I’m trying to prevent that kind of confusion from overtaking your planning.
-You want to keep this as simple (and as stress-free) as possible.
+Coming to a dead end will not motivate you to keep going.
+Keep this as simple (and as stress-free) as possible.

 The difference between planning each week and daily planning for the week

-When you plan each week of the month, you are basically breaking down your monthly objectives by week—ahead of time.
+When you plan each week of the month, you are breaking down your monthly objectives by week—ahead of time.

 You can list these objectives/activities and then plot them into your calendar on a weekly basis.
-You might choose to read stories and do some sensory activities in the first week of the month, do some math and science on the second week of the month, go apple picking and do baking on the third week of the month, and so on.
+You might choose to read stories and do some sensory activities in the first week of the month, do some math and science in the second week of the month, go apple picking and do baking in the third week of the month, and so on.

-While this seems like a great planning solution, the truth is, you’ll run into two problems:
+While this seems like a great planning solution, you’ll likely run into two problems:

-Here is what I developed to help me not only make weekly planning easier, but to make sure that I touch on a little of everything each week.
+Here is what I developed to help me make weekly planning easier and ensure that I touch on a little of everything each week.

 Remember when we talked about curriculum in part 4 and part 5?
-I had listed and categorized all of the goals (therapeutic and personal) and matched them with the standards/competencies required for the preschool level (the level my son is presently at, more or less).
+I listed and categorized all of the goals (therapeutic and personal) and matched them with the standards/competencies required for the preschool level (the level my son is presently at, more or less).

 I took the categories that I’m meant to target, and I created this weekly planning chart:

-- First of all, plug in all activities going on this week that might be an interruption to schooling.
+1- Plug in all activities going on this week that might interrupt the academics.
 Are there appointments?
 Sporting activities?
 Gatherings with friends?
 Write those in first so that you don’t forget.
 It also gives you an overview of how many days you really have this week to work on specific skills.

-- Decide which of the specific skills/activities you want to work on this week.
+3- Decide which of the specific skills/activities you want to work on this week.

-- Slot in a few of those activities under the headings in your chart for Monday.
-Because my son is a preschooler, I only plug in 2-3 activities per day.
-You might be able to fit in more – or, perhaps, less.
+4- Slot in a few of those activities under the headings in your chart for Monday.
 You know how much your child can handle in one day.
 Don’t feel pressured to fill in each box for each category.
 Not only is that unrealistic, it’s also unnecessary.
 Remember that your child has the entire week to work on the skills you’ve outlined.
-Space them out.
-Make it doable.
+Space them out. and make it doable.

-- After you’ve completed your day, decide if that was too much, too little, just enough?
-Then, decide if your child needs more practice with the task, or if you can move on to something else you wanted to accomplish this month.
-I know that this quick daily assessment helps me tremendously with my planning.
+5- After you’ve completed your day, decide if that was too much, too little, or just enough?
+Then, decide if your child needs more practice with the task or if you can move on to something else you wanted to accomplish this month.
+This quick daily assessment helps me tremendously with my planning.
 By the end of that day, I know whether I need to keep reinforcing the skill, if and how I should tweak it, or if I can drop it altogether because he’s achieved it—or even surpassed it (maybe the activity I had planned was below his skill level).

-- Then, follow steps 2 to 5 again for Tuesday.
-And so on.
+6- Then, follow steps 2 to 5 again for Tuesday.
+Repeat.

-When planning for subsequent days, this chart makes it clear to you what you need to add so that the week is well-balanced.
-If all you have planned is language and crafting activities for Monday through Wednesday, by Thursday, you’ll be able to visually track what’s lacking.
+When planning for subsequent days, this chart clarifies what you need to add so that the week is well-balanced.
+If all you have planned is language and crafting activities for Monday through Wednesday, you’ll be able to visually track what’s lacking by Thursday.
 You may decide that you should probably include some science, nature and math activities.

 Questions to ask yourself while planning your week: